adkowalkowski/love-language-server/README.md

 export default AddTopFive;
 ```
 I messed around trying to push into an array, but couldn't get that to work.
 I came up with a verbose workaround where I have five separate states and five separate handleSelect methods.
-It's still working as intended and that's a win.
 ```js
 const [one, setOne] = useState("");
   const [two, setTwo] = useState("");